 - Does not stack with existing Hypercram, and only one version of this Background may be accessed at a time.

-- Skillsofts are tigthly controlled by the Convention as the Virtual Adepts are always looking to pirate them.
-The Iterator must visit one of the Convention’s labs in order to sign out a copy of the software.
-Recors are kept of what skillsofts are downloaded and by who.
-Certain exotic skillsofts require clearance to access.
+- Skillsofts are tightly controlled by the Convention as the Virtual Adepts are always looking to pirate them.
+The Iterator must get clearance prior to downloading a copy of the software.
+Records are kept of what skillsofts are downloaded and by who.
+Certain exotic skillsofts require special permission to access.